 As a journalist, Delali has written for magazines based in the US, the UK, Luxembourg, Germany and Ivory Coast, in both English and French.
 She writes for ELLE Luxembourg.

-She continues to develop films, screenplays, and art projects centered on Afropean and Black identity.
+She continues to develop films, screenplays, and art projects centered on identity.

 Press :